awindest/langgraph-hello-world/README.md

 and `cd` into the newly created directory

-I copied guozheng's `main.py` and LICENSE file.
+I copied guozheng's `main.py` and LICENSE file as well as the `pyproject.toml` file.
 I made a few changes but most of the `main.py` remains true to the original.

 ### Install dependencies